-If your PS4 won’t connect to your Wi-Fi network, you won’t be able to access some of the best features this console has to offer including multiplayer gaming.
-Here, we are going to share a guide with some tips and possible solutions, so give them a try.
-Without further ado, let’s see what to do when PS4 not connecting to Wi-Fi.
+If your PS4 won’t connect to your Wi-Fi network, you won’t be able to access some of the best features this console has to offer, including multiplayer gaming.
+Here, we will share a guide with some tips and possible solutions, so give them a try.
+Without further ado, let’s see what to do when the PS4 is not connecting to Wi-Fi.

-PS4 not connecting to Wi-Fi – Ways to fix it
+PS4 is not connecting to Wi-Fi – Ways to fix it

-There are several things you can do that may help you fix the problem, and we are going to list them below.
+There are several things you can do that may help you fix the problem, and we will list them below.

-- First, make sure that PSN (play station network) is up and running.
+- First, ensure your PSN (Playstation Network) is up and running.
 You can check that by clicking on this link.